Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Phantom Divide Crossing and Quintom Model

 The associated energy density and pressure are

 yielding the effective equation of state

 Reaching the phantom divide $w=-1$ requires the condition $F_X=0$.
 However, the propagation of scalar fluctuations is governed by the adiabatic sound speed,

-At the would-be crossing point, the sound speed vanishes, while in the phantom regime $F_X<0$ implies $c_s^2<0$.
+At the would be crossing point, the sound speed vanishes, while in the phantom regime $F_X<0$ implies $c_s^2<0$.
 The latter leads to exponential growth of short-wavelength perturbations, rendering the background solution dynamically unstable.

 This obstruction is generic and does not depend on the detailed form of $F(X,\phi)$.
-Canonical quintessence, phantom scalar fields, and $k$-essence constructions all fail to realize a stable crossing within a single-field description.
+Canonical quintessence, phantom scalar fields, and $k$-essence constructions all fail to realize a stable crossing within a single field description.
 This constitutes a robust no-go result for phantom divide crossing with one propagating scalar degree of freedom.